nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 analysis to lifetimes by saying that a lifetime L is live at a point P if there is some variable `p` which is live at P, and L appears in the type of `p`.
-(Later on, when we cover the dropck, we will use a more selection notion of liveness for lifetimes in which *some* of the lifetimes in a variable's type may be live while others are not.)
+(Later on, when we cover the dropck, we will use a more selective notion of liveness for lifetimes in which *some* of the lifetimes in a variable's type may be live while others are not.)
 So, in our running example, the lifetime `'p` would be live at precisely the same points that `p` is live.
 The lifetimes `'foo` and `'bar` are